Zickydeng/Airbnb-clone-app/README.md

 ## Live Demo https://airbnb-clone-eb983.web.app/

 This is a clone app develop with react and it has cool features like "seach near by" and "date calender" (which has alot of cool logics developed into it).
 The app is very responsive and uses lots function components provided by Reactjs.
-This is deployed using firebase
+This single page app was deployed using firebase

+### Author
+#### ZICKY/ELIJAH

 ![Airbnb Clone](arbnb-clone.png?raw=true "Airbnb Clone")